I'm from out of state, and I was nervous I wouldn't fit in with anyone down here, but it's been the best experience so far!

 With more than a dozen locations throughout Central Florida, we provide convenience, access and a quality education.
 Whether you’re full-time or part-time, a new or returning student, UCF has the programs to fit your schedule and your budget.

-Our 1,415-acre main campus provides modern facilities, most of which have wireless abilities, with 600 acres set aside for lakes, woodlands, and an arboretum.
+Our 1,415-acre main campus in East Orlando provides modern facilities, most of which have wireless abilities, with 600 acres set aside for lakes, woodlands and an arboretum.
 We believe that a university campus should not only be a place to learn, but a pleasant place to live.
 We encourage you to visit and see for yourself.